2024 Athletics Canada Bell Sucks Track and Field Championships/Trials Predictions, Recaps, and just overall Hot Takes Days 1-2

 Many people may react defensively to this sort of take.
 Remember, this is RunningHotTakes after all.
 We hope people can reflect on this and ditch the mindset of “If Canada does bad things, then that makes me bad.”
 It doesn’t make you bad.
 It does mean you have a responsibility to try and change things though.

 Some other people may react by saying “don’t bring politics into sports,” but representing your country is inherently political.
-One of the most prominent sports photos of all time was a political statement, featuring John Carlos and Tommie Smtih raising their fists on the podium at the 1968 Olympics in protest of USA’s discrimination against black people.
+One of the most prominent sports photos of all time was a political statement, featuring John Carlos and Tommie Smtih raising their fists on the podium at the 1968 Olympics in protest of USA’s discrimination against Black people.
 Interestingly, John Carlos has signed on with Athletes for Ceasefire, a group of 295, mostly American athletes who recognize USA’s role in arming Israel and so want Joe Biden to call for a ceasefire.

 A group called Canadian Sport For Palestine is on to something.
 They are calling for athletes on national teams to cover the Canadian flag on their competition uniforms until the Canadian government stops arming Israel and fulfills the 94 Truth and Reconciliation calls to action.
 You can add your name to their open letter here.